 PRT1419 is designed to be a potent and selective inhibitor of the anti-apoptotic protein, MCL1.
 PRT1419 has been optimized to have the PK properties to allow for either oral or IV administration, providing maximal coverage of the target while maintaining an adequate tolerability window.
 We have received FDA clearance of our IND to initiate a Phase 1 clinical trial with oral formulation of PRT1419.
-We are also conducting IND-enabling studies with an IV formulation and plan to advance it into clinical development in the future.
-We believe that pursuing two different routes of administration gives us optionality to tailor the product profile for different cancers which may have different requirements for target engagement.
+We have begun enrolling patients into the Phase 1 clinical trial investigating oral PRT1419 in high risk MDS, AML, NHL and MM.
+Additionally, during the fourth quarter of 2020 we filed an IND for an IV formulation of PRT1419, which we plan to evaluate in various advanced solid tumors.
+We believe that the physicochemical and pharmacological properties of PRT1419 allow the optionality of administering PRT1419 by either oral or IV route.
 Based on our preclinical data, as well as published third-party data, we believe that hematological malignancies are particularly sensitive to MCL1 inhibitors.
 MCL1 upregulation has been noted as a mechanism of acquired resistance to venetoclax and TKIs.
-In addition, certain solid tumors are responsive to MCL1 inhibition, informing a potential patient selection strategy.
-We expect to advance PRT1419 in a Phase 1 clinical trial in high risk MDS/AML and NHL/MM patients in the second half of 2020.
-Based on data demonstrating that MCL1 is a primary resistance mechanism to BCL2 inhibitors like venetoclax, a combination study with azacitidine or venetoclax in MDS/AML is planned.
+In addition, certain solid tumors are responsive to MCL1 inhibitors like venetoclax, a combination study with azacitidine or venetoclax in MDS/AML is planned.
 The combination arm is expected to initiate in 2021 after an active dose of PRT1419 as monotherapy has been identified.